QuentinRoy/LightMill/readme.rst

     $ cd expserver
     $ python run.py

-The file `experiment.xml`:file: at the root folder will be automatically set and imported into the database.
+The file `experiment.xml`:code: at the root folder will be automatically set and imported into the database.